IIT-EnergySystemModels/openTEPES/README.rst

    :target: https://pepy.tech/project/openTEPES
    :alt: pepy

-pandapower is an easy to use network calculation program aimed to automate the analysis and optimization of power systems.
-It uses the data analysis library `pandas <http://pandas.pydata.org>`_ and is compatible with the commonly used MATPOWER / PYPOWER case format. pandapower allows using different solvers including an improved Newton-Raphson power flow implementation, all `PYPOWER <https://pypi.python.org/pypi/PYPOWER>`_ solvers, and the `PowerModels.jl <https://github.com/lanl-ansi/PowerModels.jl/>`_ library.

-More information about pandapower can be found on `www.pandapower.org <https://www.pandapower.org/>`_:

 **Open Generation and Transmission Operation and Expansion Planning Model with RES and ESS (openTEPES)**

 *Simplicity and Transparency in Power Systems Planning*